geniusworks/problem-solver/README.md

 ├── README.md
 └── .gitignore
 `

+## Additional Methodology

+1. Problem Text Storage
+   - The full problem text will be stored in `problem.txt` to avoid repeated URL requests
+   - Example data from the problem will be stored in `example.txt`
+   - The problem's logical components will be analyzed and stored in `logic.txt`

+2. Input Data Management
+   - Problem input data will be downloaded once and stored in `input.txt`
+   - The solver will check for existing input data before making new requests

+3. Solution Attempt Logging
+   - All solution attempts will be logged in `attempts.log`
+   - Each log entry will include:
+     - Timestamp
+     - Part number (1 or 2)
+     - Attempted solution
+     - Result (accepted/rejected)
+     - Any feedback received

+4. Solution Submission
+   - Solutions will only be submitted after:
+     - Passing all example test cases
+     - Code review and optimization
+     - Proper logging of the attempt

+## Development Process

+1. Setup Phase
+   - Initialize problem directory and files
+   - Retrieve and store problem text
+   - Extract example data
+   - Analyze problem requirements
+   - Download input data

+2. Solution Development
+   - Create test cases from example data
+   - Implement solution with proper error handling
+   - Test solution against examples
+   - Log all solution attempts
+   - Submit only after passing all tests

+3. Documentation
+   - Maintain CHECKPOINT.md for development progress
+   - Document each problem's solution approach
+   - Track attempted solutions and their results
+   - Record any insights or lessons learned

+4. Code Quality
+   - Follow Python best practices
+   - Use type hints
+   - Include error handling
+   - Add logging for debugging
+   - Rate limit API requests

+## Getting Started

+1. Clone the repository
+2. Create virtual environment: `python -m venv venv`
+3. Activate virtual environment: `source venv/bin/activate`
+4. Install dependencies: `pip install -r requirements.txt`
+5. Copy `.env.template` to `.env` and add your AOC session cookie
+6. Run setup for a problem: `python years/YYYY/dayDD/setup.py`
+7. Implement solution in `part1.py` and `part2.py`
+8. Check CHECKPOINT.md for current status and next steps

 <!-- Instructions to AI:
 - We will build this solver using any recommended stable public libraries, but also custom libraries as needed.